Education Hall of Fame » Cheatham County Education Hall of Fame

 Cheatham County Education Hall of Fame

-The Cheatham County School District is proud to announce the selections for the second class of the Cheatham County Education Hall of Fame.
+The Cheatham County School District is proud to announce the selections for the fourth class of the Cheatham County Education Hall of Fame.

-Twelve distinguished Cheatham County educators will be inducted into the Hall of Fame during a special ceremony on Thursday, Oct.
-20 at 6:30 p.m. at the Cheatham County Central High School theatre.
+Twelve individuals who made their mark in the district will be inducted into the Hall of Fame during a ceremony on Thursday, October 24 at 6 p.m. at the Cheatham Middle School multi-purpose room.
+The ceremony is open to the public.

 The district created the Hall of Fame in 2021 to honor individuals who have demonstrated measurable influence and made significant contributions to the growth and development of education in Cheatham County.